 Setting case quantity in an FBA inbound shipment

-- Click the Action Menu > Enable Case Qty > Go.
+- Click the Enable Case Qty icon.

 This is a factor of the Qty to Ship.
-That is, the quantity of units you are shipping (100 in the example below) is divisible by the Qty/Case (25): There will be 4 cases shipping to up to 4 separate fulfillment centers.
+That is, the quantity of units you are shipping (100) is divisible by the Qty Per Case (25).
+The Cases Qty field auto-populates with 4 cases shipping (to up to 4 separate fulfillment centers).

 - Continue with the FBA inbound shipment by clicking the blue arrow to move to the Prep Guidance tab.